Cat Intake and Support

 Cat and Kitten Intake

 Full Circle Cats is a foster-based, volunteer-run organization.
-Because we are foster-based, our capacity depends entirely on the availability of foster space and resources appropriate to the needs of the foster cat or kitten.
-We are not able to take every cat or kitten, but we review every request and try to help by providing alternative resources.
+Our capacity depends entirely on the availability of fosters and resources appropriate to the needs of the foster cat or kitten.
+While we wish we could take in every cat and kitten, we simply don’t have that ability.
+We review every request and often try to help by providing alternative resources.
+Submission of the form does not guarantee intake or that we will be able to respond to your submission.

 What we prioritize